MicrosoftDocs/power-platform/power-platform/admin/manage-application-users.md

 ## View/edit the details of an application user

-1. Sign in to the [Power Platform Admin center](https://admin.powerplatform.microsoft.com) as an admin.
+1. Sign in to the [Power Platform Admin center](https://admin.powerplatform.microsoft.com) as a System Administrator.

 2. Select **Environments**, and then select an environment from the list.